uvic-seng321/course/labs/bdd.md

 # Using Cucumber

+## What To Do in Lab
+1. Read through the material below.
+2. Copy the repo using the invite.
+3. Complete the tests so that Cucumber reports a passing test.
+4. Design your BDD test plans for assignment 5.
+You should have a completed test plan that maps user stories (features) to a set of feature specs and corresponding code.
+5. Your group should be able to write all the Gherkin language (the `.feature` files) in lab.
+That would leave someone to implement the steps and wire the tests into the system.

+## Overview
 This lab follows the excellent resources at https://school.cucumber.io/courses/take/bdd-with-cucumber-javascript/ Feel free to follow those as well.

    1. [Accept the invite](https://classroom.github.com/a/PGQCFij_) to create a template with a codespace and Node/Cucumber preinstalled.